-Battery problems are one of the biggest concerns for smartphone users which is why we offer many useful tips and tricks to solve battery drain problems.
-If you notice that your battery performance and duration has decreased, it could be time to consider calibrating it, before resorting to buying a new phone if your battery isn't exchangeable like the Nexus 5.
-Today we will explain in detail what calibrating the battery of your Android actually does and how to do it!
+Battery problems are one of the biggest concerns for smartphone users, which is why we offer many useful tips and tricks to solve battery drain problems.
+If you notice that your battery performance and duration has decreased, it could be time to consider calibrating your battery.
+If your battery isn't exchangeable like the Nexus 5 or easily removable like the Galaxy Note 4, we will explain how to calibrate the battery of your Android and what it actually does.

 What does it mean to calibrate a smartphone?